You can use the following API endpoints to interact with files in the Tetra Data Lake.

 NOTE

-You can use actions individually or sequentially.
-For example, you can use the Search files via Elasticsearch Query Language action to retrieve information about Intermediate Data Schema (IDS) files that match specific criteria.
-Then, use the Get File Information action to retrieve information about the RAW file it was generated from.
+You can use API endpoints individually or sequentially.
+For example, you can use the Search files via Elasticsearch Query Language endpoint to retrieve information about Intermediate Data Schema (IDS) files that match specific criteria.
+Then, use the Get File Information endpoint to retrieve information about the RAW file it was generated from.

 Search